 - Scope 3 emissions – Indirect emissions mainly related to raw materials, transport, waste and end of life treatment of products.

-Perstorp’s production sites all use water to some extent – as a solvent for chemical reactions, a carrier for products, a heat-transfer medium or for cooling.
-Water is part of our overall Finite Material Neutral ambition and we work to reduce our water footprint through efficiency and reuse technologies.
+Perstorp’s production sites all use water to some extent – for cooling, as a solvent for chemical reactions, a carrier for products and a heat-transfer medium.
+Freshwater is part of our overall Finite Material Neutral ambition and we work to reduce our water footprint through efficiency and reuse technologies.
 One way to reduce the use of freshwater is to purify and recycle wastewater, a thechnology that we are planning to introduce at several of our sites.

 Water target 2030

 - 30% absolute reduction of freshwater consumption, from a 2019 base year.

 Minimizing waste in all phases of production remains a priority at Perstorp and waste is one of the focus areas of our Finite Material Neutral Ambition.
 We strive to avoid the generation of waste by focusing on quality management at all our production sites and finding new, circular ways of using our residues.
 When waste cannot be avoided, we strive to divert it from disposal in landfill and incineration by recycling it or preparing it for reuse.

 - 30% absolute reduction of hazardous waste directed to disposal, from a 2019 base year.

 - 30% absolute reduction of non-hazardous waste directed to disposal, from a 2019 base year.

 The (eco) toxic impact is the impact that chemicals produced by Perstorp have on human health and the environment. (eco) toxic is derived from both eco-toxicology and toxicology.
 Eco-toxicology refers to the impact chemicals have on the environment, and toxicology to the impact on humans.

 - No chemicals of concern should reach the consumer or professional market.